 This is the page to discuss this Historical Neighborhood, which is also a part of the Riverside Avondale historic district, and because the local Multiple Listing Service sees the neighborhood as its own area, and reports numbers of sales and listings separately, we will too split out the area on this page.
-Riverside does have some very historical attributes regarding the character and structures in Jacksonville, FL.
+The neighborhood does have some very historical attributes regarding the character and structures in Jacksonville, FL.

 Most homes in the neighborhood were built just after the great fire of 1901.
 People living downtown had decided that they did not want to repeat the fire scenario and moved further away from Springfield and toward “Riverside”.
 Riverside Avenue starts at the foot of the Acosta bridge and runs along the river through Riverside and into Avondale, where it dead-ends into Boone Park South.

 Interesting facts regarding Riverside